vanriken/spirals/README.md

 # Spirals

 In mathematics, a spiral is a curve which emanates from a point, moving farther away as it revolves around the point.
-This repository contains some examples of two-dimensional spirals.
+This repository contains a Jupyter notebook with some examples of two-dimensional spirals.